 Part of the process of eating well with a removable denture is for you to understand that a denture does not function like natural teeth.
-Therefore, a patient must adapt to how they chew and how they control their tongue and cheeks to help keep the denture in proper position.
+Therefore, a patient must adapt to how they chew and how they control their tongue and cheeks to help keep the denture in the proper position.

-Your Dentist must do a thorough examination of your lower ridge, the fit of the denture and determine the changes needed to get a better more comfortable fit of your denture.
+Your Dentist must do a thorough examination of your lower ridge, the fit of the denture, and determine the changes needed to get a better more comfortable fit of your denture.

 Some common solutions are: